shouya/thinking-dumps/neural-nets/README.md

-I really interested on how neural network works.
+I'm really interested on how neural network works.
 Here's an introductory guide I follow to implement a basic neural netowrks.

 See: